0davidog/CI_PP5_VideoDrome/README.md

 `<meta name="description" content="Explore a vast collection of new and used DVDs, Blu-rays, and 4k Ultra HD films spanning the realms of horror, sci-fi, thriller and classic cinema.
 From cult favorites to timeless classics, find your next movie obsession at our online store today.">`

-A meta description is a brief summary of the content of a web page.
-It is typically displayed in search engine results pages (SERPs) beneath the page title and URL.
-The purpose of a meta description is to provide users with a concise preview of what they can expect to find on the webpage if they click on the link.

-Key purposes of a meta description include:
+Goals for including a Meta Description:

-- Informing Users: Meta descriptions help users understand the relevance and content of a webpage before clicking on it.
-They provide a snippet of information that can help users decide whether or not to visit the page.
+- Informing Users: Meta descriptions help my audience understand the relevance and content of the webpage before clicking on it.
+They provide a snippet of information that can help potential users decide whether or not to visit the page.
-- Improving Click-Through Rates (CTR): A well-written meta description can entice users to click on the link and visit the webpage.
-By highlighting the most important or appealing aspects of the content, a compelling meta description can increase the likelihood of users clicking through to the site.
+- Improving Click-Through Rates (CTR): A well-written meta description can entice the target audience to click on the link and visit the webpage.
+By highlighting the most relevant or appealing aspects of the store content, a compelling meta description can increase the likelihood of users clicking through to the site.
 - Enhancing Search Engine Optimization (SEO): While meta descriptions themselves do not directly impact search engine rankings, they play a role in SEO indirectly.
 A relevant and engaging meta description can lead to higher CTRs, which can signal to search engines that the page is valuable and relevant to users' search queries, potentially improving its ranking over time.
 - Differentiating from Competitors: In SERPs where multiple search results are displayed, a well-crafted meta description can help your page stand out from competitors.
-By highlighting unique selling points, offers, or benefits, you can attract users' attention and encourage them to choose your page over others.
+By highlighting unique selling points, offers, or benefits, I could attract an audience's attention and encourage them to choose my page over others.
 - Providing Context for Social Sharing: Meta descriptions are often used as the default description when a webpage is shared on social media platforms like Facebook, Twitter, or LinkedIn.
 A descriptive and engaging meta description can provide context for shared links, increasing engagement and click-throughs from social media users.

 </details>